WebOfTrust/WOT-terms/Mental-model.md

 More on this can be read here: eSSIF-lab [mental models](https://essif-lab.github.io/framework/docs/terms/pattern).

+## A mental model for every target group
+If we'd like to get the message across and be understood we have to understand that every mental model has its own target group.

+'Authentic web' is multi explicable, if only it would make sense in the first place.

 ## Authentic web
 If we wrap up the definition of the authentic web [here](https://github.com/trustoverip/acdc/wiki/authentic-web) we could say:

 ### The authentic web is the internet as a whole giant verifiable data structure.

+But who do we intend to reach with a definition like this?
+Definitely insiders or computer-savy people.
+Acknowledging this, let's go for this target group briefly.
+And try to expand the reach later.

 ## Technical implications